torchedplatypi/py3vRAAPIClient/README.md

-#Welcome to py3vRAAPIClient
+#Welcome to py3vRAAPIClient-future

 This project is a fork of [vRAAPIClient by chelnak](https://github.com/chelnak/vRAAPIClient), which was originally written for Python 2.

-py3vRAAPIClient is a python 3 wrapper for the vRealize Automation REST API.
+vRAAPIClient-future is a python 3 wrapper for the vRealize Automation REST API.
 It currently supports:

 * Catalog Service Consumer API client: Request and view resources
 * Reservation Service API client: Create and view reservations